Created on

 Solution

-Example: extensions are configured and applied only at a VDOM level basis.
+Example: extensions are configured and applied only on a VDOM-level basis.

 As per the documentation, creating an internet service extension requires configuring IP or IP ranges, protocol number, port or port ranges via the CLI (this cannot be done at the GUI for now).